kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

           claimName: myclaim
 ```

-1. Kubelet sees SELinux context in the pod.
+1. Kubelet sees SELinux label in the pod.
 It files rest of the label from system defaults and gets `system_u:object_r:container_file_t:s0:c10,c0`.
-2. Kubelet calls MountDevice() / SetUp() calls of the volume plugin with this explicit SELinux context.
+2. Kubelet calls MountDevice() / SetUp() calls of the volume plugin with this explicit SELinux label.
 3. The volume plugin (or CSI driver underneath), if it supports SELinux, adds `-o context=system_u:object_r:container_file_t:s0:c10,c0` to all its mount calls.
     * Here the CSI volume plugin checks `CSIDriver.SELinuxMountSupported` of the corresponding CSI driver.
 4. Kubelet passes no SELinux option to CRI, resulting in no recursive `chcon` in the container runtime.

-For example, OpenShift as a Kubernetes distribution, deploys a webhook that can inject SELinux context from namespace annotation into all Pods in the namespace.
+For example, OpenShift as a Kubernetes distribution, deploys a webhook that can inject SELinux label from namespace annotation into all Pods in the namespace.
-Therefore, if configured properly, all Pods in the same namespace run with the same context and they can access data of each other.
+Therefore, if configured properly, all Pods in the same namespace run with the same label and they can access data of each other.

 ### CSI driver considerations